 If you use keywords, this means that when people search with your keyword(s), they will come across relevant content related to their query.
 This is because when someone types in “paprika powder” into Google search bar, all the results will be sorted by relevance—meaning that papyries will come up at the top and not be buried under other irrelevant results like “paprika on toast” or “paprika sauce recipe”.

 Keywords Can Improve Your Conversion Rate

 You can improve your conversion rate by using keywords in your ads.
+This is especially important if you are using PPC marketing.
 The conversion rate is the number of people who buy or sign up after seeing your ad, divided by the number of people who saw it.
 For example, if you have an ad that’s seen by 1 million people and only 5% click through to make a purchase or sign up for something new with your company, then this would be considered a poor conversion rate (5%).

 However, if you change out one word in the headline text but keep all other elements intact—like changing “buy” to “sign up”—the same 1 million impressions will still lead to over 50% sales!
 This means that even though those 2 words aren’t exactly equivalent from an SEO standpoint (they’re not even close), they’re still able to increase sales because they bring more traffic into stores than other options might do.

 Keywords Are the Foundation of Good SEO

 They’re the first thing that people see when they search, and they help you reach your target audience.
 Keywords can improve your conversion rate by helping you get more traffic to your website or landing page.
 They also keep your content relevant and make it easier for Google to rank pages in its search results (which is why we recommend including keywords in every post).

 You can use keywords to improve the SEO of Facebook page or group as well.